MaterializeInc/materialize/doc/developer/upgrade-rust.md

    whatever version you're upgrading to.
 4. From the root of the repository run `cargo clippy --workspace --tests`, fix any new clippy lints that were introduced.
+    * First try running `cargo fix`, that should go a long way in automatically fixing many of the lints.
 5. Check if Rust's unicode version has changed.
 If it has make sure to include in the release notes what version it previously was, and what version it got bumped to.
     * The [Releases](https://github.com/rust-lang/rust/releases) page for the Rust repository